AleMorales9011/ForgeWare/src/03-Configuration management.md

 ```

-## Conclusion
+# Conclusion

-By leveraging Azure Pipelines' features, you can achieve **continuous integration and continuous delivery (CI/CD)** for your projects, ensuring consistent and reliable deployments.
-We encourage you to explore the code, **customize it** for your specific needs, and contribute improvements.
-The provided examples showcase **common CI/CD workflows**, but the possibilities are vast.
+By leveraging Azure Pipelines' features, you can achieve continuous integration and continuous delivery (CI/CD) for your projects, ensuring consistent and reliable deployments.
+We encourage you to explore the code, customize it for your specific needs, and contribute improvements.
+The provided examples showcase common CI/CD workflows, but the possibilities are vast.

+# Next
+Containerization with Docker.